 OSP assigns an Agency Liaison for each major sponsor, who provides research support to MIT.
 Agency Liaisons have specific skills and expertise in how the agency or sponsor conducts business, and are responsible for signing all transactions for that agency.
 Shawna Vogel is the Director of Grants and Contracts, and there are 18 staff members who provide single point of contact and Liaison support for MIT.

 The Post Award Operations (POPS) team, is also part of the Grant and Contract Team.
 POPS handles most data entry into our grant and contract systems for all aspects of post award administration, for example, account set up and maintenance and feeds to SAP.
 There are 3 people on the POPS team.
 This team is led by Danforth Nicholas.

 The Subawards team is charged with issuing subawards to other institutions under MIT’s sponsored agreements, managing all subaward reporting and compliance work, responding to audits, managing sub organizational risk and associated duties.
 MIT subcontracts out about 10% of the funds it receives on an annual basis.
 This is a 4-person team.
-Leadership of this team is under transition.
+Victoria Grafflin leads this team.

 The Non-Federal Agreements team consists of Contract Specialists with expertise in negotiating complex non-federally sponsored research agreements, for example, master research agreements with industry, research consortia, and complex agreements with industry.
 This is a 6-person team led by Catherine Ives, Assistant Director Catherine Ives.

 Research Development is a two-person team focused on educating the campus about opportunities for special programs where nominations from the senior leadership are required, or where MIT is limited in the number of proposals we can submit under a program, holding MIT internal competitions where needed.
 This group also helps support the development of large strategic proposals for the Institute.